Metrics Evolution Reports

 Attention

-Execution and scheduling of Metrics Evolution Reports
+Scheduling of Metrics Evolution Reports

 Exporting Metrics Evolution Reports

-WOCU-Monitoring also allows the export of the report in PDF, CSV and JSON formats.
+WOCU-Monitoring also allows the export of the report in PDF, XLSX and JSON formats.
 These condense all information on the availability of the monitored assets in a document that can be easily dissemination and simple analysis.

-Through the Export selector located in the global report panel, the corresponding files shall be downloaded”
+Through the Export selector located in the global report panel, the corresponding files shall be downloaded.

-Analysis and Options for Metrics Evolution Reports
+Visualization and analysis of Metrics Evolution Reports

 These are: